jeanmax1me/HRnet/hrnet/README.md

 }
 ```

-#### State
+#### State and Props

-The component uses the following state managed by React Hook Form:
+The `EmployeeForm` component doesn't accept any props as it uses React Context for state management.
+It manages the following state internally:

 - `firstName`: String - The employee's first name
 - `lastName`: String - The employee's last name